 "Take the risk not to protect yourself," Dr. Brenner says.
 "You can’t simultaneously protect yourself and be emotionally intimate.
 Let your heart be seen."

 So, have a topic to return to with your partner that fuels you both.
-Maybe it’s a business venture you want to start together or a sporty passion you share, like tennis or rock-climbing.
-“Make sure you spend significant amounts of time engaging together in what stimulates you mentally,” she continues.
-“And a little playful competition doesn’t hurt, so try playing board games against each other, as long as you’re fairly evenly matched.
+Maybe it's a business venture you want to start together or an athletic passion you share, like tennis or rock-climbing, that you can discuss.
+"Make sure you spend significant amounts of time engaging together in what stimulates you mentally," she continues.
+"And a little playful competition doesn’t hurt, so try playing board games against each other, as long as you’re fairly evenly matched.

-This one can skew tricky because it’s rare for two people in a couple or friendship to be similarly in touch with their spirituality.
-But, spirituality can take different forms or expressions: Maybe it’s a code of values or ethics, versus using actual spiritual language or practices.
+This one can skew tricky because it's rare for two people in a couple or friendship to be similarly in touch with their spirituality.
+But, spirituality can take different forms or expressions: Maybe it's a code of values or ethics, for example.

 "If your partner is not spiritually inclined, find spiritual intimacy by expressing to your partner what your spirituality means to you, how it makes you a better person, or gives more meaning to your life," Dr. Brenner says.